a-rahimi/infixlang/README.md

 * Error reporting.
 There's some.

-* Conditional statements retrieve their conditin, "then", and "else" clauses from the context.
-The `if` operator examines a variable in the context named `cond`.
+* Conditional statements retrieve their condition, "then", and "else" clauses from the context.
+The `if` operator examines a variable named `cond`.
 If it's nonzero, then the statement evaluates and returns a variable named `then`.
 If the condition is zero, a variable named `else` is evaluated and returned instead.
-If there is no `else` variable, `if` evaluates to `cond`.
+  If there is no `else` variable, `if` evaluates to 0.
 Here are some examples:

   This evaluates to 4:
   ```